-This report is for the financial year 2011-12, and is presented to fulfil the requirements of section 7 of the Wilderness Protection Act 1992 (the Act).
+This report is for the financial year 2012-13, and is presented in accordance with section 7 of the Wilderness Protection Act 1992 (the Act).

 OBJECTS OF THE WILDERNESS PROTECTION ACT

 The Act provides for the protection of wilderness and the restoration of land to its condition before European colonisation.
 The intent of the Act is to provide strong protection for relatively unmodified environments against any form of negative impact by modern technological society.
 It establishes a management regime that aims to restore and conserve natural systems in the State to a condition prior to European colonisation.
 Land that meets the wilderness criteria to an extent sufficient to warrant such protection is usually, but not exclusively, remote from access and areas of settlement.